scottgeigel2/smart-email-docs/docs/configuration.md

 ####  Email Protocols

 In order to leverage the SMArt Email utility, you will need to know which email protocol you use.
-The utility supports IMAP and POP email protocols.
+The utility supports IMAP, POP, and MSAL email protocols.

 #### Email Provider Settings